 Low-Cost Consolidations

 In some cases, considerable State Water Board staff time and resources are spent on low-cost (less than $250,000) consolidations.
-In cases where DACs would be eligible for grant funding for low-cost consolidations, the Deputy Director of DFA may elect to substantially streamline the funding application and approval process where funding source rules do not preclude such an approach (e.g., DWSRF), provided all applicable environmental work is completed and the entity receiving the funding is a city, municipality, county, special district, or a Class A or Class B investor owned utility regulated by the California Public Utilities Commission (CPUC).
+In cases where DACs would be eligible for grant funding for low-cost consolidations, the Deputy Director of DFA may elect to substantially streamline the funding application and approval process where funding source rules do not preclude such an approach, provided all applicable environmental work is completed and the entity receiving the funding is a city, municipality, county, special district, or a Class A or Class B investor owned utility regulated by the California Public Utilities Commission (CPUC).
 In these cases, technical assistance may be utilized to complete environmental work.
 Planning and construction funds may be provided simultaneously to expedite the consolidation.

 Regional-Scale Planning of Consolidations